hpc/charliecloud/doc/ch-run.rst

 allowing each argument to be recovered byte-for-byte.

   ..
 Note: The next paragraph contains ​U+200B ZERO WIDTH SPACE after the
-     backslash because backslash by itself won't build and two backslashes renders as two backslashes.
+     backslash because backslash by itself won’t build and two backslashes renders as two backslashes.

   * If an argument contains only printable ASCII bytes that are not